tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 -------

 This completes the design of remote-to-local synchronization.
 We realize that it may seem very complicated.
-Anecdotally, proprietory synchronization designs we are aware of, such as Dropbox, are said to incur similar or greater design complexity.
+Anecdotally, proprietary filesystem synchronization designs we are aware of, such as Dropbox, are said to incur similar or greater design complexity.